AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mongodb-via-ssh-tunnel.md

 1. [Enter the connection and user info into MBI](../#finish)

 {:.bs-callout-info}
-Due to the technical nature of this setup, we suggest you loop in a developer to help out if you haven't done this before.
+Due to the technical nature of this setup, we suggest you loop in a developer to help out if you have not done this before.

 ## Retrieving the MBI public key {#retrieve}